 Among her major achievements are working on two NHMRC Centres of Research Excellence covering health, liveability and disability and being an investigator in a 14-country study.
 She is the 2018 Inaugural Australasian Health Promotion Association Thinker in Residence.

 Dr Badland earned her PhD in Public Health from Auckland University of Technology (New Zealand) in 2007 where she investigated associations between the built environment, travel behaviours and health outcomes in adults.
-Awarded a Vice Chancellor's Senior Research Fellowship in 2017, Dr Badland is a Principal Research Fellow based in the Centre for Urban Research, School of Global, Urban and Social Studies at RMIT University in Melbourne.
+Awarded a Vice Chancellor's Senior Research Fellowship in 2017, Dr Badland is the Deputy Director at the Centre for Urban Research and a Principal Research Fellow at RMIT University in Melbourne.